joseeden/All-Things-DevOps/pages/030-Security/042-Securing-the-Network.md

 5. Tunnel Termination
     - Tunnel is torn down, deleting IPSec security associations

-### Data Transfer Modes

-- **Transport Mode**
-  - Employs the original IP header, keeping it intact.
-  - Encrypts only the payload of the IP packet.
-  - Works well when you want to increase packet size, exceeding the MTU size
-  - **Max Transmission Size (MTU)** - set at only 1500 bytes
-  - Anything beyond MTU, packet gets fragmented and causes VPN problems.
-  - Used for end-to-end communication between hosts, e.g. client-to-site VPNs

-- **Tunneling Mode**
-  - Commonly used for site-to-site VPNs
+### IPSec Tunnel Mode

+**IPSec Tunnel Mode** secures data transmission between two networks over the internet by encapsulating and encrypting the entire original IP packet within a new IP packet.
+This ensures both the payload and the original IP header are protected, commonly used in VPNs to create secure connections between gateways.

 - Packets are encapsulated within new ones, increasing the actual packet size.
+- Ideal for connecting remote networks securely; site-to-site VPNS.
+- Secures the entire original IP packet **using packet encapsulation.**

-  - **Workaround for the packetsize:**
+Workaround for the packetsize:

 - Drop Max MTU size to 1400 bytes on inner router, then connect to VPN
 - Allow jumbo frames, bigger thatn 1500 bytes
 - Adjust MTU size to 9000 bytes, not recommended for internet use due to latency issues

-  - **At source and destination:**
+At source and destination:

   - **Source side:** Encapsulates the encrypted packet within a new IP packet.
   - **Destination side:** VPN concentrator removes outer header, decrypts content, and routes internally.

+### IPSec Transport Mode

+**IPSec Transport Mode** secures end-to-end communication between two devices by encrypting only the payload of the IP packet, while leaving the original IP header intact.
+This mode is commonly used for securing communication between two hosts or between a host and a gateway.

+- Slightly less overhead than Tunnel Mode since only the payload is encrypted.
+- Commonly used within a secure network where the IP header does not need encryption.
+- Used for end-to-end communication between hosts, e.g. client-to-site VPNs
+- Secures the data portion of the IP packet, **no packet encapsulation.**

+Packet size:

+- Works well when you want to increase packet size, exceeding the MTU size
+- **Max Transmission Size (MTU)** - set at only 1500 bytes
+- Anything beyond MTU, packet gets fragmented and causes VPN problems.

-### Authentication Header
+### Authentication Header (AH)

 Authentication Header (AH) offers connectionless data integrity and data origin authentication for IP datagrams using cryptographic hash as identification information.

+- Ensures messages is not modified or tampered with.
-- Provides protection against replay attacks
+- Provides protection against replay attacks.
+- Uses HMAC-MD5 or HMAC-SHA, to hash the entire packet.
-- Does not provide confidentiality of the data itself
+- Does not provide confidentiality of the data itself.

-### Encapsulating Security Payload
+### Encapsulation Security Payload (ESP)

-ESP provides authentication, integrity, replay protection, and data confidentiality by encrypting the packet's payload.
+Encapsulation Security Payload (ESP) provides authentication, integrity, replay protection, and data confidentiality by encrypting the packet's payload.

 - Payload can be rewritten inside of an encrypted format.
+- Only the payload is encrypted but not the entire packet.
-- Only protect confidentiality of the payload contained within the packet, not the headers.
+- Protects confidentiality of payload contained within the packet, not the headers.

 In tunneling mode, ESP can be used along with authentication headers.

 - New IP header is added in front of the packet to cover the hops.
 - AH provides integrity for TCP header, ESP encrypts TCP header and payload.

+Since the payload is encrypted, some details like the type of traffic, e.g. whether it is TCP or UDP, and the port numbers are hidden.
+This is all well and good, but it might get blocked by a firewall since the firewall will have to check the traffic type and ports.

 ## Firewall